RichardRed0x/politeia-digest/issue-005.md

 ### Politeia analysis

 @richardred has collected [data](https://github.com/RichardRed0x/pi-research/tree/master/data) from Politeia about comments and comment votes, and written up some early [analysis](https://github.com/RichardRed0x/pi-research/blob/master/analysis/comments-analysis-writeup-2018-11-19.md).
 Some key points:

 * So far there have been 9 proposals, 264 comments and 1,027 up/down votes on those comments, from 80 different Pi public keys.
-10% of the votes have been down-votes.
+10% of the votes have been downvotes.
 * Proposals are typically most active in their first 3 days, with 66% of comments submitted in that window, while 3 proposals were being actively discussed for over a week.

 Politeia is intentionally highly transparent in how it handles data, and this includes user actions like commenting and voting.
 The report observes that the granularity of the data would allow for the easy production of tables showing user activity levels, with more detailed analysis of comment upvoting also possible - and calls for a discussion about how much of this kind of analysis is productive.